cnsDev/josia/README.md

 ##What are the tools in the tool section, and how do I get rid of them?

 The tools are a few simple string manipulation tools.
 The same tools (and more) are available via such Firefox plugins as HackBar, but that's not necessarily something you want to have or use at work.

+There are encoders and decoders for :

+* HTML/URL encoding
+* CharCode
+* UTF8

 The best way to get to grips with them is experiment.
 Pop some input into the relevant field, and try the buttons.

 If you want to remove the tools, you can do so temporarily, or permanently.
 By clicking the X button in the tool section, you can remove it from view until the next reload.
 If you simply don't want to see the tools in the first place, simply edit js/boot.js :